axibase/atsd-use-cases/research/illinois-birthrates/README.md

 ### Visualizations

-Illinois contains 102 counties, the top ten most populous of which will be observed here.
+Illinois contains 102 counties, the top ten most populous of which are observed here.
 They are:

 | Rank | County | County Seat | Population (Million) |